 There are some things that are just not possible.
 Everyone knows that.

-If you ask adults, like those who keep on saying stuff like “if you want it, you will get it” – if you ask them about a certain type of dream or the subject of specific dreams, specific things that you’d like to see happen then they go:
+If you ask adults – even those who always say stuff like “if you want it enough, you will get it” – if you ask them about a certain dream, a specific thing that you’d like to see happen, then they go:

 — But that’s impossible.
-However much you want it.
+No matter how much you want it.

 Leah is eight years old and she already knows that certain things are never going to happen.
 But because she’s still a child she refuses to believe it.

-In the small town where Leah lives, the sky is always grey and the people have never seen blue sky, let alone rays of sunshine.
-Well actually they have, but only in the pages of books.
+In the small town where Leah lives, the sky is always gray and the people have never seen blue sky, let alone rays of sunshine.
+Well, actually, they have, but only in the pages of books.
 So every evening, Leah gets out her picture books and gazes at painted skies.
 She could tell herself that a sky like that just doesn’t exist.
 But no, that’s not what she lets herself believe.
 Never.
 The problem with Leah’s town is that everyone is sad.
-From always seeing gray skies, from not even believing any more in blue skies, nor in happiness, the people have lost hope.
+From always seeing gray skies, from not even believing anymore in blue skies, nor in happiness, the people have lost hope.
 Their faces are as gray as the clouds and their smiles are as non-existent as the sun.
-And if you were to tell them that with a bit of good will, everything would feel better, then they reply:
+And if you were to tell them that with a bit of goodwill, everything would feel better, then they would reply:

 — That’s impossible.

 And yet, one nice gray morning, when the sun wasn’t shining and everyone was feeling unhappy, Leah raised her eyes up to the sky and caught sight of a tiny sliver of blue that had popped through between some clouds.
 She smiled.

 — I knew it!
 There really is blue sky.
 We just need to help it peep out a bit more, and for that to happen we simply push the clouds away!

 Leah came out of her house managing to carry in her little arms all the books from her room.